continue reading." /> continue reading." />

 Three partners came together to bring this project to life: The Churchill, Phoenix Center for the Arts and Arizona Public Service.

 Nothing will brighten your day like the colors and message behind this lively mural by Kyllan Maney and Jayarr.
-The collaborative piece can be found opposite Phoenix Symphony Hall on the southwest corner of First and Adams streets.
+The collaborative piece can be found opposite Phoenix Symphony Hall on the southwest corner of Second and Adams streets.

 The striking colors and contrasts of this mural instantly draw you in.
 And at 125-feet long, you’d think this one would be impossible to miss, but it’s in an unlikely location on Eighth Ave. south of Washington — a couple blocks west of the Supreme Court building.
 Nyla Lee and Isaac Caruso created this mural together, a piece which speaks to self-image and social norms.